-Deviations from "Corporate Item Implementation Status Governance Best-Practice Principles for TWSE/GTSM Listed Companies" and reasons (2) Other information disclosure channels (e.g., maintaining an English-language website, disclose information in a timely and appropriate manner. appointing responsible people to handle i.The company has implemented a spokesperson and a deputy information collection and disclosure, appointing spokespersons, webcasting investors conference) methods on the company's website. ii.Information on investor seminars is disclosed on the company's website as it becomes available. iii.The Company has already set up its English website to keep foreign investors informed of its financial and business standings.
-5.Operations of the Company's Nomination The company has a "Remuneration Committee" in place that comprises Committee, Remuneration Committee, or other of one independent director and two outside experts.
-Proposals regarding directors', supervisors' and managers' remuneration are first reviewed by the Remuneration Committee before discussion by the board of directors.
-6 If the Company has established company accompany a principles based on "Corporate Governance Post Practice Principles for TWCE/CTCM Listed Companies"

-- 6.If the Company has established corporate governance principles based on "Corporate Governance Best-Practice Principles for TWSE/GTSM Listed Companies", please describe any discrepancy between the principles and their implementation: - The company has established "Corporate Governance Practical Rules" based on the "Corporate Governance Best-Practice Principles for TWSE/GTSM Listed Companies."
-These practices are being implemented in compliance with laws with information properly disclosed in the best interests of investors, stakeholders and employees. - 7.Other important information to facilitate better understanding of the Company's corporate governance practices (e.g., employee rights, employee wellness, investor relations, supplier relations, rights of stakeholders, directors' and supervisors' training records, the implementation of risk management policies and risk evaluation measures, the implementation of customer relations policies, and purchasing insurance for directors and supervisors): - Below is a summary of steps taken by the management to ensure sound corporate governance: - 1The company has a set of work rules in place that protect employees' interests.
-Under these rules, employees, irrespective of rank, gender or nationality, are provided with benefits such as insurance, training, health checkups and retirement plans superior to legal requirements.
+Item Implementation Status Deviations from "Corporate Governance Best-Practice Principles for TWSE/GTSM Listed Companies" and reasons (2) Other information disclosure channels (e.g., (2) The company has appointed dedicated personnel to gather and maintaining an English-language website, disclose information in a timely and appropriate manner. appointing responsible people to handle i.The company has implemented a spokesperson and a deputy information collection and disclosure, appointing spokesperson system, and disclosed their names and contact spokespersons, webcasting investors conference) methods on the company's website. ii.Information on investor seminars is disclosed on the company's website as it becomes available. iii.The Company has already set up its English website to keep foreign investors informed of its financial and business standings.
+5.Operations of the Company's Nomination The company has a "Remuneration Committee" in place that comprises Committee, Remuneration Committee, or other committees of the Board of Directors Proposals regarding directors', supervisors' and managers' remuneration None are first reviewed by the Remuneration Committee before discussion by the board of directors. e principles based on "Corporate Governance Best-Practice Principles : for TWSE/GTSM Listed Companies", please describe any discrepancy between the principle e Practical Rules" based on the "Corporate Governance Best-Practice n compliance with laws with information properly disclosed in the best i nterests of investors, stakeholders and employees. tanding of the Company's corporate governance practices (e.g., employ ectors' and supervisors' training records, the implementation of risk ma nagement policies and risk evaluation plicies, and purchasing insurance for directors and supervisors): Below is a summary of steps taken by the management otect employees' interests.
+Under these rules, employees, irrespective of provided with benefits such as insurance, training, health checkups and retirement plans superior to legal requirements.
 In addition, the company's Employee Welfare Committee introduces welfare packages that aim to create a harmonious workplace and to enrich employees' lifestyles.
-The company is ISO 14001 and OHSAS 18001-certified for the purpose of ensuring proper management over workplace safety and health.
-It has an Environmental Safety Department that is dedicated to promoting and supervising workplace safety; meanwhile, an employee opinion mailbox has been made available on the company's website (under the HR section) to facilitate direct communication between employees and the company.
+The company is ISO 14001 and proper management over workplace safety and health.
+It has an Enviro afety; meanwhile, an employee opinion mailbox has been made availabl e on the company's website (under the HR section) to facilitate direct communication betw een employees and the company.